thsant/wgisd/README.md

   number of images (instances) and the identified grapes clusters.[]{data-label="table:GenInfoData"}

-### What data does each instance consist of? {#sec:org3a7677d}
+### What data does each instance consist of?

 Each instance contains a 8-bits RGB image and a text file containing one bounding box description per line.
-These text files follows the “YOLO format” [@Redmon2016]:
+These text files follows the "YOLO format"

     CLASS CX CY W H